Kurile Lake: Lake

 In June 2011, a water temperature of 1.9 C was measured.
 The lake waters are oligotrophic.
 The Ozernaya River drains the lake to the Sea of Okhotsk.
 Reports in 1923 indicate that the lake was formerly up to 50 m higher than today, possibly because lava flows dammed its outlet.
 At least two other shorelines are found 15–20 m above the current water level.
 The caldera lake may have suffered a catastrophic outburst flood in the past.

-Diatoms form most of the phytoplankton, with Cyclotella, Melosira, Stephanodiskus and Synedra.
+Diatoms form most of the phytoplankton, with Cyclotella, Melosira, Stephanodiskus, and Synedra.
 Dominant copepod species in summer 2011 include Cyclops scutifer and the dominant cladocerans Daphnia longiremis.
-Other species as well as rotifers are also present, they constitute sources of food for sockeye salmons.
-A number of annelid species are also found, many of the species that are found in neighbouring waters cannot be found in the lake.
+Other species as well as rotifers are also present; they constitute sources of food for sockeye salmons.
+A number of annelid species are also found, many of the species that are found in neighboring waters cannot be found in the lake.
 The chironomid midge Chaetocladius tatianae is endemic to the Kurile Lake watershed.

 Sockeye salmon fisheries are present at the lake.
 The lake is a major nursery for this species of fish.
 The number of fish in the lake ranges from 260,000 to over 6 million.
 The stocks found at Kurile Lake are the largest in Asia.
 Fishing of the salmon of the Ozernaya River has been regulated to allow their reproduction and to conserve bear populations.
 The lake is part of the Kamchatka National Reserve.

 Eruptive history

 The idea that pumice around Kurile Lake was formed by an eruption in the area of the lake was first suggested by Boris Piip in 1947.
-Later research identified these pumice as the product of the caldera-forming eruption, although some skepticism remains, which considers these pumice as the product of fissure eruptions.
-An earlier Pleistocene caldera-forming eruption took place 41,500 years ago, ash deposits from this eruption are found as far away as Magadan, 1000 km away from Kurile Lake, and possibly Lake El′gygytgyn.
+Later research identified this pumice as the product of the caldera-forming eruption, although some skepticism remains, which considers this pumice as the product of fissure eruptions.
+An earlier Pleistocene caldera-forming eruption took place 41,500 years ago; ash deposits from this eruption are found as far away as Magadan, 1000 km away from Kurile Lake, and possibly Lake El′gygytgyn.

-The Kurile Lake caldera forming eruption, also known as "KO", occurred in 6460-6414 BC.
+The Kurile Lake caldera forming eruption, also known as "KO", occurred in 6460–6414 BCE.
 It is the largest known Holocene eruption in Kamchatka.
 Tephra from this eruption has been found in southern Kamchatka and also Magadan in Asia.
 The total volume of the Kurile Lake caldera forming eruption is about 140–170 km3, corresponding to a volcanic explosivity index of 7 and comparable to the 1815 eruption of Tambora.
 Other volcanoes with such large eruptions during the Holocene include Baitoushan, Crater Lake and Kikai.